mattermost/docs/source/install/transport-encryption/config-database.rst

 server uses to encrypt the connection.
 If you would like to use certificates from your company CA, please follow the MySQL documentation for configuration steps.

-**Optionally**, it can be enforced that all connections must be made via a local socket connection or TLS.
+**Note:** Optionally, it can be enforced that all connections must be made via a local socket connection or TLS.
 To do this, open ``/etc/mysql/mysql.conf.d/mysqld.cnf`` and append the following line to the file: